Updated: Sep 28

 If you feel stressed, you’re not alone.
-Stress in America has been steadily climbing over the years without much sign of change.
+Stress in America has been steadily climbing without much sign of change.
 Everything from family to politics can lay the groundwork for chronic stress in our lives.

 If you answered “yes” to the latter, it may be time to focus on finding healthy ways to manage your stress.
 Finding effective stress management techniques can improve your physical and mental health in the process.